Two women with popcorn and drinks in a movie theater lobby.

 The Department of Education calculates discretionary income a little differently for student loan borrowers.
 They use a standardized discretionary income based on your earnings, family size, and state of residence and their current poverty guidelines—individual expenses not included.

-How does discretionary income impacts credit cards?
+How does discretionary income impact credit cards?

 While federal student loans may use your discretionary income to mold your student loan repayment plan, credit card issuers typically don’t look at your discretionary income.
 Still, your discretionary income can still play a key role in good credit card management habits.